gcox32/unspammable/SCHEMA.md

   - `workout_id` (UUID): Reference to the specific workout.
   - `athlete_id` (UUID): Reference to the athlete completing the workout.
   - `completion_date` (DateTime): Timestamp of workout completion.
+  - `as_perscribed` (Boolean): Indicates if the workout was performed as prescribed.
   - **Part Logs** (Array):
     - Each log includes:
       - `part_log_id` (UUID): Unique identifier.
       - `part_template_id` (UUID): Reference to the part template in the workout.
       - `status` (String): Completion status (e.g., "Completed", "Skipped").
+      - `as_perscribed` (Boolean): Indicates if the part was performed as prescribed.
       - **Exercise Logs** (Array):
         - Each log includes:
           - `exercise_log_id` (UUID): Unique identifier.
           - `exercise_id` (UUID): Reference to the exercise in the model.
+          - `as_perscribed` (Boolean): Indicates if the exercise was performed as prescribed.
           - **Measure Values** (Array):
             - Each value includes:
               - `measure_id` (UUID): Reference to the measure in the exercise model.
               - `actual_value` (Float): Value entered by the athlete (e.g., weight lifted, reps completed).
+          - `output_score` (JSON, optional): The calculated output score for the exercise, including:
+            - `work` (Float): Total work done, based on exercise parameters and athlete data.
+            - `power` (Float, optional): Average power generated, if time data is available.

 ---